Form a Corporation in Missouri

 While it is not essential to have an attorney on your side when filing incorporation paperwork, it may be beneficial to you to speak with a professional for consultation on select related matters.
 This article should not be construed as tax, accounting, or legal advice of any kind when it comes to incorporation.
 Always speak to a licensed professional when obtaining specific advice catered to your own situation.

-When creating your corporation, you’ll need to pay a filing fee of $68 in order to file your articles of incorporation with the Missouri Secretary of State.
+When creating your corporation, you’ll need to pay a filing fee in order to file your articles of incorporation with the Missouri Secretary of State.
 You will also need to choose a company name that is available with the Secretary of State of Missouri.

 You’ll need to know what specific type of corporation you’ll be incorporating, who your registered agent will be, and where your corporate address will be.
 Additionally, you may have to state the number of shareholders you’ll have (depending on your corporation type), and you will definitely need to know how many shares you’ll authorize the corporation to issue.